Giveaway ends June 09, 2023.

 See the giveaway details at Goodreads.

 by Anya Dunham, PhD

-Ten ideas for simple, practical, and beautiful projects to DIY for newborn baby
+Ten simple, practical, and beautiful projects to make for babies.

 Making something special for your newborn can be such an enjoyable experience as you prepare for your baby’s arrival.

 It's no secret that babies grow and change in the blink of an eye.
 So is it worth making things that will only be used briefly?

 My answer is, yes!

 It's a nice way to relax, do something you enjoy, and connect with your baby.
 Plus, you can choose to make things that will last through your baby’s first year - and even beyond.
 This article is about such “long lasting” projects.

 My favourite DIY projects for babies fit into one or more of these categories: